DissonantAU/bleatkan/README.md

 **Instance - Represents the Server details of a single running copy of Veadotube**
 - When created by Instance Manager, it contains the *Contents* of the Instance File
 - Has the following values:
-  - id (InstanceID the instance was imported from)
+  - id - InstanceID the instance was imported from
-  - server (WebSocket Server IP & Port e.g. '127.0.0.1:23456')
+  - server - WebSocket Server IP & Port. e.g. '127.0.0.1:23456'
-  - name (Instance Display Name e.g 'veadotube mini')
+  - name - Instance Display Name. e.g. 'veadotube mini'
-  - fileLastModified (Internal Timestamp used to expire old files - mainly if Veadotube crashes and old Instance files are left behind)
+  - fileLastModified - Internal Timestamp used to expire old files
-  - instanceConnectionID (Unique ID Generated from ID, Server, Name)
+  - instanceConnectionID - Unique ID Generated from ID, Server, Name

 **Instances Listener**
 - Interface for receiving events from Instances Manager